-- Ensure that site plan review requirements allow for landscaping materials that improve soil conditions and discourage those that do harm.
+- Ensure that site plan review requirements allow for landscaping materials that improve soil conditions, including amending soils in previously compacted areas, and discourage those that do harm.

 - Require a minimum level of organic matter content for construction fill.

-- Require developments/redevelopments to work with, not against, site grades and site features.
-Incorporate principles of better site design, low-impact development and design(ing) with nature into codes/requirements.
+- Require development and redevelopment projects to work with, not against, site grades and site features.
+Incorporate principles of better site design, low-impact development and design(ing) with nature into regulationscodes/requirements.